WallarooLabs/wally/examples/python/alphabet_partitioned/README.md

 cluster_shutdown 127.0.0.1:5050
 ```

-You can shut down Giles Sender and Giles Receiver by pressing `Ctrl-c` from their respective shells.
+You can shut down Giles Sender and Data Receiver by pressing `Ctrl-c` from their respective shells.

 You can shut down the Metrics UI with the following command: